sohamray19/distilBertNQ/README.md

 --clipped=True \
 --len_train=1
 ```
-Note: To resolve any OOM or resource exhaustion errors try reducing batch-size
+**Note**: To resolve any OOM or resource exhaustion errors try reducing batch-size

 ## Validation
 To generate the validation predictions in a predictions.json file, run this  command